 Conscious Mind: is said to be those things of which we are aware – paying attention to in Cognitive Psychology terms – including self-awareness (thought to be a primary distinguishing feature of the ‘higher animals’).
 The conscious mind can be said to be using what is in short-term memory.

-It is possible to count the frequency of particular behaviours using categories.
+It is possible to count the frequency of particular behaviours using categories, producing nominal data.
 Counting is a quantitative activity but choosing the categories is a qualitative activity.

 Content Validity: a means of assessing the validity or trueness of a psychological test.